Best Baits For Pennsylvania Steelhead: What The Guides Use

 In fact, there are years where I have recorded that nearly 80% of steelhead caught by my clients were caught with plastic steelhead worms.

 The best hooks for worms are size 8-10 hooks.
-But in extremely clear waters, I often have more success with smaller worms and a size 12 hooks as they are less conspicuous.
+But in extremely clear waters, I often have more success with smaller worms with a size ten hook.

-Worms can even be a very effective bait on the coldest winter days.
-For more on the best worms, rigging, and when to use them, see: Fishing With Worms For Trout and Steelhead: 10 Guide Tips.
+For more on the best worms, rigging, and when to use them, see Fishing With Worms For Trout and Steelhead: 10 Guide Tips.

 Flies: Used By Most River Guides For PA Steelhead